msurdeanu/my-workflows-app/README.md

 If there is no variable named `sleepTime` of type `Integer` in the workflow run cache, during workflow execution phase, you are going to receive a runtime exception.

+#### How to debug workflow runs?

+In order to debug workflow runs, you just have to inject a parameter called `debug` and set it to `true` as `boolean` type.
+Once this is done, your workflow run will have debug flag activated, and you are going to see by default more prints.

 #### Load Java libraries at runtime